-Application : Applied

-Explanation on application of the practice In the search for suitable Board candidates, the Company maintains a pool of potential Board candidates from internal and external introductions, recommendations and independent sources with director databases, including databases for women directors.
-While the Boards are responsible for the appointment of new Directors, the NC is entrusted with the responsibility of conducting assessment on the capabilities, commitment and qualities of candidates to be appointed as Board Members.
-Above and beyond referrals from the existing Directors, the NC may utilise the independent sources, including industry talent pool and available directors' registry (i.e. ICDM and 30% Club).
-In assessing and appointing a Director, the NC is guided by the F&P Policy of the Company and candidates shortlisted by the NC will be subject to rigorous vetting and approval by BNM before they are

-Evalenation for appointed to the Board.

-Explanation for departure

-Large companies are re to complete the column red to complete the columns below.
-Non-large companies are encouraged elow.
+Application : Applied Explanation on application of the practice In the search for suitable Board candidates, the Company maintains a pool of potential Board candidates from internal and externa introductions, recommendations and independent sources with director databases, including databases for women directors.
+While the Board is responsible for the appointment of new Directors, the NRC is entrusted with the responsibility of conducting assessment on the capabilities, commitment and qualities of candidates to be appointed as Board Members.
+Above and beyond referrals from the existing Directors, the NRC may utilise the independent sources, including industry talent pool and available directors' registry (i.e. ICDM and 30% Club).
+In assessing and appointing a Director, the NRC is guided by the F&P Policy for Directors and CEO of the Company and candidates shortlisted by the NRC will be subject to rigorous vetting and approval by BNM before they are appointed to the Board.
+Explanation for : departure Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
+Measure : Timeframe :

-Measure :

-Timeframe :